lichess-bot-devs/lichess-bot/README.md

 ## Setup Engine
 Within the file `config.yml`:
 - Enter the directory containing the engine executable in the `engine: dir` field.
-- Enter the executable name in the `engine: name` field (In Windows you may need to type a name with ".exe", like "lczero.exe")
+- Enter the executable name in the `engine: name` field, under the respective variant name (In Windows you may need to type a name with ".exe", like "lczero.exe")
-- If you want the engine to run in a different directory (e.g., if the engine needs to read or write files at a certain location), enter that directory in the `engine: working_dir` field.
+- If you want the engine to run in a different directory (e.g., if the engine needs to read or write files at a certain location), enter that directory in the `engine: working_dir` field, under the respective variant name.
   - If this field is blank or missing, the current directory will be used.
 - Leave the `weights` field empty or see [LeelaChessZero section](#leelachesszero) for Neural Nets